 Flatten the curve.
-Reducing the immediate spread of disease to prevent a spike in cases, which can overwhelm health systems.
+Reducing the immediate spread of disease to prevent a spike in cases, which can overwhelm healthcare systems.
 To “flatten the curve” would distribute potential cases of the disease over a longer period of time, increasing the chances that enough resources will be available to treat them all.
 This is particularly important during the current coronavirus crisis.
 Of note, “flattening the curve” does not necessarily reduce the total number of people who will contract a disease.
-Instead, it spreads out the timeline.
+Instead, it changes the timeline.

 Influenza.
 Also known as “the flu,” influenza is a respiratory illness caused by one of several influenza viruses (influenza A and influenza B).
 Symptoms of the flu include fever, cough, fatigue, and body aches.
 The flu can cause complications and can be fatal for people who are elderly or immunocompromised.
 Flu viruses mutate over time, and new forms of the flu have caused outbreaks and pandemics throughout history including the 1918 Spanish flu, the 1968 Hong Kong flu, and the 1976 swine flu.
 Some flu symptoms are similar to COVID-19 symptoms.
-Read more about the signs and symptoms of coronavirus, here.

 Isolation.
 Isolation is a public health technique used to help prevent the spread of disease.
 People who are diagnosed with a disease are separated from the general population so they can’t infect other people.
 Isolation is different from quarantine, which is the separation of healthy people who have been exposed to (but do not yet have) a disease.